-- Quantify total site's paved and roof area - Quantify surfaces considered as limiting the heat island effect: - For shading devices, the area to consider is the area of the device as it can be seen from above. - For trees, shade must be calculated at 10 a.m., 12 noon, and 3 p.m. on the summer solstice.
+- Quantify total site's paved and roof area - Quantify surfaces considered as limiting the heat island effect: - For shading devices, the area to consider is the area of the device as it can be seen from above.

+- For trees, shade must be calculated at 10 a.m., 12 noon, and 3 p.m. on the summer solstice.
 The arithmetic mean of the 3 values will be used as the effective shaded area.
-For simplification, 1 m2 per tree can also be considered. - For the other surfaces considered as limiting heat island effect, the area to consider should be equal to their actual areas. - Quantify areas that should be deducted from the total paved and roof area

-• Calculate the percentage of surface area limiting the heat island effect using the following formula:
+For simplification, 1 m per tree can also be considered. - For open-grid pavements, if they are more than 50% unbound, the total area covered should be considered.
+Else, only the total unbound area can be considered. - For the other surfaces, the area to consider should be equal to their actual areas. - Quantify areas that should be deducted from the total paved and roof area - Calculate the percentage of surface area limiting the heat island effect using the following formula:

-Surface Limiting Heat Island Effect $[\%] = \frac{A{cool}}{A{total paved + roof area}} \times 100$
+Surface Limiting Heat Island Effect [%] = $\frac{A{low} + 0.5 \times A{gc}}{A{total paved + roof area}} \times 100$

-A{cool} = Area limiting heat island effect [m2]
+$A{low}$ = Area limiting heat island effect [m]